Artist Statement

 -

-Exhibition Adventures In Zoomorphic Idolatry at gallery in East Brunswick, Melbourne, Australia
+Exhibition Adventures In Zoomorphic Idolatry in East Brunswick, Melbourne, Australia

 -